 Centre for Doctoral Training in New Horizons in Borders and Bordering

-Led by Professor Majella Kilkey, the CDT in New Horizons in Borders and Bordering will build an interdisciplinary community of expertise in borders, bordering and debordering (resistance).
+Led by Professor Majella Kilkey from our Department of Sociological Studies, the CDT in New Horizons in Borders and Bordering will build an interdisciplinary community of expertise in borders, bordering and debordering (resistance).
 The CDT takes bordering as a key global challenge for communities around the world, recognising that new bordering practices will have a range of social impacts for the foreseeable future which need to be understood.
 In doing so, we will build interdisciplinary understanding of emerging phenomena, which will also contribute to building expertise for future developments.
 The CDT will offer advanced training in this sometimes hard to research area, a cross disciplinary supervisory framework, expertise and guidance from academic experts beyond the University of Sheffield, including internationally, and opportunities for knowledge exchange beyond academia.

 The following projects are available in the New Horizons in Borders and Bordering CDT:

 Project 1: Migrant youth activisms: de-bordering practices and urban solidarities in re-imagining the city

 Lead: Ryan Powell, Reader in Urban Studies, Department of Urban Studies and Planning

 Second: SJ Cooper-Knock, Senior Lecturer in Criminology, School of Law & Department of Sociological Studies

 Third: Will Mason, Lecturer in Applied Social Sciences, Sheffield Methods Institute